10 Best Air Impact Wrenches of 2022 – Reviews & Top Picks

 If you’ve ever had the experience of having a rusted bolt that’s stuck in an area where you couldn’t reach it with your impact wrench, then you’ll appreciate the smaller form factor of the AIRCAT 1076-XL ⅜-inch compact impact wrench.
 With the small size comes a drawback, however.
 Its 550 foot-pounds of torque just can’t compete with the ½-inch drive wrenches that ranked higher on this list.

 At just 2.5 pounds, this is a very comfortable wrench to hold.
 This is especially useful when you consider those tucked-away bolts in hard-to-reach places.
 Combined with the comfort grip, this was one of our favorite tools to use overall.
 What surprised us though was how quiet this wrench was during operation.
 This can be a real asset in a workshop that already has a loud compressor.
-Overall, we think this is one of the best 3/8″ air impact wrenches of 2020.
+Overall, we think this is one of the best 3/8″ air impact wrenches of this year.

 7. Ingersoll Rand ¾-Inch Impact Wrench